fbpx

 How We Help Kids & Teens

-Groups, Programs & Camps
+Support Groups, Programs & Camps

-How You Can Help HopeWest Kids
+How You Can Support HopeWest Kids

 When impacted by serious illness or the death of a loved one, children often need help finding ways to cope.
 HopeWest Kids is our program for grieving children and teens.
 Experienced counselors also help parents learn healthy and meaningful ways to help their children when a loved one is seriously ill or dying.

-Groups, Programs & Camps
+Support Groups, Programs & Camps →

-How You Can Help HopeWest Kids
+How You Can Support HopeWest Kids →

 About HopeWest Kids